nuxtlabs/vue-telescope-website/content/terms.md

 title: Terms and Conditions
 ---

-Vue Telemetry is an online service to discover websites build with Vue.js and it's ecosystem: Nuxt.js, Quasar, Vuetify, VuePress etc. It can help anyone to seek inspiration, make research and analysis.
+Vue Telescope is an online service to discover websites build with Vue.js and it's ecosystem: Nuxt.js, Quasar, Vuetify, VuePress etc. It can help anyone to seek inspiration, make research and analysis.

 ## Terms

-By accessing the website [https://vuetelemetry.com](https://vuetelemetry.com) and/or using our services, you confirm that you have read, understood, and agreed to be bound by all of these Terms of Use.
+By accessing the website [https://vuetelescope.com](https://vuetelescope.com) and/or using our services, you confirm that you have read, understood, and agreed to be bound by all of these Terms of Use.
 If you do not agree to be bound by these terms, you should leave the website immediately and refrain from using our services.

 Any changes to this policy will be posted on this page.
 By accessing our website after such changes are posted, you indicate your acceptance of the revised policy.
 You should check this page regularly to ensure you are always aware of our terms and conditions.

-Vue Telemetry does not guarantee the accuracy, reliability or continuity of any of the information on this website.
+Vue Telescope does not guarantee the accuracy, reliability or continuity of any of the information on this website.
 The content and services offered on this website are for general purposes only and are not intended to address your individual requirements.

 ## Intellectual Property Rights

-All material contained on this website is the property of Vue Telemetry or their rightful owners.
+All material contained on this website is the property of Vue Telescope or their rightful owners.
 All rights are reserved and any unauthorized use or reproduction is strictly prohibited.
-Our content may not be used for commercial purposes unless expressly authorized by Vue Telemetry or their rightful owners.
+Our content may not be used for commercial purposes unless expressly authorized by Vue Telescope or their rightful owners.

 Websites featured on our site remain the intellectual property of their creators.
-However, by submitting a site, you agree to its publication on our site and reproduction in other publications produced by Vue Telemetry.
-Websites could be submitted from Vue Telemetry website or extension.
+However, by submitting a site, you agree to its publication on our site and reproduction in other publications produced by Vue Telescope.
+Websites could be submitted from Vue Telescope website or extension.

 ## Third-party content

-Vue Telemetry accepts no responsibility for the information and/ or content provided on any of submitted websites.
+Vue Telescope accepts no responsibility for the information and/ or content provided on any of submitted websites.

 By submitting website you confirm that it's: